 You absolutely have permission to walk away from someone who is trying to control you in this way.

 When you stick up for yourself and say “no”, you take responsibility for your life and inhabit it fully.
-When you do this, you can fully become yourself and bring your unique talents, ideas, and potential to the world.
-You will make the world brighter with your light.
+And when you do this, you fully become yourself and bring your unique talents, ideas, and potential to the world.
+In adoing so, you make the world brighter with your light.

 If you enjoyed the content of this post, consider sharing it on social media.